 Europe needs a new wave of investments in the digital industry as a driver not only for economic recovery, but also for innovation, entrepreneurship and other societal goals, such as more inclusion or better education.
+In this context, investments in next generation access networks (NGAs) are key and can be achieved through coinvestments by all providers.
 In this moment, fiscal and monetary policies have limited capacity to invert the economic downturn- and the room for fiscal stimulus is very limited.
 Therefore private investments must be encouraged as much as possible.
 BUSINESSEUROPE welcomed the recent plans by the Commission in this direction and are looking forward to their implementation.